aelyader/GisGen/README.md

 - Ensure the GISAID FASTA folder is empty before adding the newly downloaded multi-sample FASTA file to prevent any processing errors.
 - Patience is required due to the tool's computational demands.
 The apparent unresponsiveness during heavy tasks is typical and does not indicate a crash.

 For any issues or further assistance, please contact the development team or refer to the extensive support resources available on the GitHub page.
-This guide is designed to facilitate a smooth and effective user experience with GisGen V2, ensuring accurate and efficient genomic data analysis for epidemiological research.
+This guide is designed to facilitate a smooth and effective user experience with GisGen, ensuring accurate and efficient genomic data analysis for epidemiological research.